Law License Fee Information

 How do I pay my annual license fee?

 The license renewal process must be completed online at e.michbar.org.
-It is no longer possible to renew your license by mail.
-You can, however, pay by mailing a check if you prefer not to pay online.
+We no longer mail invoices and it is no longer possible to renew your license by mail.
+If you prefer not to pay online, after you complete the license renewal process online, you have the option to make your payment by mailing a check.

 Can I receive my bar card and other mailings at my home instead of my office?